Fillmore Central Panthers host SNC Quad

-GENEVA - Fillmore Central hosted Fairbury, Tri-County and the Thayer Central in Southern Nebraska Conference Quad action at Fillmore Central High School on Thursday night.
+GENEVA-The Fillmore Central Panthers hosted the Fairbury Jeffs, Tri-County Trojans and the Thayer Central Titans in Southern Nebraska Quad action at Fillmore Central High School on Thursday night.

-It’s been a busy week for Fillmore Central as they competed in two duals at the Sandy Creek Triangular on Tuesday, had three more matches on Thursday and will make their way to the Osceola Invite on Saturday.
+It’s been a busy week for the Fillmore Central Panthers already as they competed in two duals at the Sandy Creek Triangular on Tuesday, had three more matches on Thursday and will make their way to the Osceola Invite on Saturday.

-The first two rounds took almost three hours to complete due to matches going long and several junior varsity matches being wrestled.
-As a result the Fillmore Central versus Tri County match will be included in Saturday’s edition of the News-Times.
+After almost three hours to complete the first two rounds and due to the length of the matches and several junior varsity matches before and after each dual match up, the Fillmore Central versus Tri-County results will be in Saturday’s York News-Times Sports.

 Fillmore Central 61, Fairbury 18

-Fillmore Central built a huge lead on Thursday night over the Fairbury grapplers as Carson Adams (220), Travis Meyer (106) and Aidan Trowbridge, wrestling at 113, all picked up six points each as the Jeffs had open weight classes.
+The Fillmore Central Panthers built a huge lead on Thursday night over the Fairbury grapplers as Carson Adams (220); Travis Meyer (106) and Aidan Trowbridge wrestling at 113 all picked up six points each as the Fairbury Jeffs had open weight classes.

 Fillmore Central led 52-6 after Noah Monroe pinned Landon Trimm at 152 pounds.